Aravind04101996/serverless-lambda-apigw/README.md

 - Flow:
     - User hits API Gateway End Point.
     - API Gateway triggers Lambda when it receives a hit from User.
-    - Lambda receives the request from API Gateway and returns list of available s3 buckets in the aws account as a response.
+    - Lambda receives the request from API Gateway and returns "Hello World" message as a response.
     - API Gateway receives the response from Lambda and present it to User.